Heisenmali/epicodus-lessons/README.md

 ### Installing

-Installation is quick and easy except for the postgress bit, that's more annoying!
-You can clone this repository to your computer, navigate to the file path in your terminal, and run 'app.rb' by typing 'ruby app.rb'.
-If you chose to clone the repository, after you run 'app.rb' you will need to copy the localhost path into your web browser.
-The standard localhost for Sinatra is port 4567.
+Follow these setup steps:

+* Clone the repository to your machine.
+* Make sure you have postgres installed.
-You will also need to start a postgres server.
-To do so, open a new terminal window and type `postgres`.
+* You will need to start a postgres server.
+To do so, open a new terminal window and type `$ postgres`.
-Then open another terminal window and type `psql`.
-Next you need to create a database.
-To do so type `CREATE DATABASE volunteer_tracker;`.
-Then you will have to create the tables in which our data is going to be stored.
+* Then open another terminal window and type `$ psql`.
+* Next you need to create a database.
+To do so, type `CREATE DATABASE volunteer_tracker;` in the same terminal window.
+* Then you will have to create the tables in which our data is going to be stored.
 To do so, type `CREATE TABLE volunteers (id uuid PRIMARY KEY, name varchar, poroject_id uuid);`.
-We need another table for our projects so type: `CREATE TABLE volunteers (id uuid PRIMARY KEY, name varchar);`.
-Finally you'll need a test database so type `CREATE DATABASE volunteer_tracker_test WITH TEMPLATE volunteer_tracker`.
-And we're done!
+* We need another table for our projects so type: `CREATE TABLE volunteers (id uuid PRIMARY KEY, name varchar);`.
+* Finally you'll need a test database so type `CREATE DATABASE volunteer_tracker_test WITH TEMPLATE volunteer_tracker`.

+You can now run `app.rb` in a new terminal window and visit localhost:4567 in the browser to view the app.

 ## Built With